Visiting Mexico City or just dreaming of a trip?

 Tip: although you can use your credit / debit card in most shops, bring pesos for the markets.

 Dip your toe into local cuture by attending an event.
 Catch a concert at the National Auditorium, enjoy the amazing Ballet Folktorico at the Palacio de Bellas Artes, or cheer along with the crowds at a Lucha Libre show.
 Ask you're hotel's concierge for tips, or check out one of the many other events happening daily in this amazing city!

 Discover the City's Amazing Art

-One of my favorite things about Mexico City?
+One of my favorite things about CDMX?
 Art is everywhere!
-From the jaw dropping Diego Rivera murals in the National Palace to the city’s amazing street art and its many museums, there are no shortage of art viewing opportunities in CDMX.
+From the jaw dropping Diego Rivera murals in the National Palace to the city's amazing street art and its many museums, there is no shortage of art viewing opportunities.